-Xfinity is a great provider of broadband services.
+Xfinity is a great provider of broadband services, but let’s face it, Your Xfinity WiFi Sucks!
 It has good speeds, competitive pricing, and lots of options.
 The only thing that is not so great about Xfinity is that the WiFi signal in most people’s houses or offices just isn’t all that good.

 There are a few reasons why this may be happening, but one of the main issues has to do with your router.
-Your best option here is either to replace it with an upgraded unit, or install a Xfinity WiFi booster system like OneLink Wifi (which we’ll review later).
+Your best option here is either to replace it with an upgraded unit, or install a Xfinity WiFi booster system like our recommendations below.

 Let’s take a look at how you can try and fix things before investing money into upgrading, and also what your options are: cost wise and which will work best for your needs.